How Much Can You Negotiate on a House? (6 Key Seller Tactics)

 Seller’s strategy

 If the buyer is requesting concessions on costly, major items — such as the roof, HVAC, furnace, or other mechanicals — and it’s clear that those items are nearing the end of their life, it would be difficult to refuse those.
-“If the seller refuses a concession and the deal falls through, it’s very likely the next buyer will ask for the same thing,” says Eric Hughes, a rental property investor with a portfolio of 25 properties, mostly in the Memphis area.
+“If the seller refuses a concession and the deal falls through, it’s very likely the next buyer will ask for the same thing,” says Eric Hughes, founder and CEO of Rental Income Advisors.

-“Buyers will sometimes request that a seller patch holes and marks caused by pictures, paintings and wall art,” notes Kurzner.
-“This is on the surface no big deal, but rarely ever can you effectively patch and paint these holes without having to repaint the whole wall.
+“Buyers will sometimes request that a seller patch holes and marks caused by pictures, paintings and wall art,” Kurzner says.
+“This is — on the surface — no big deal, but rarely ever can you effectively patch and paint these holes without having to repaint the whole wall.
 I recommend never agreeing to touch up holes in walls.”

 If you don’t want to spend upfront money on making home repairs, another option would be to offer a home warranty to give some measure of protection to the buyer after closing, or offer to reduce the price instead of waiting for a lengthy repair to be completed.